TL;DR

 - Started after v1.4.0 — this is a regression.

-- Fix this sprint: hotfix the crash; one engineer, max 2 days.
+- Ship this sprint: hotfix the crash.
+One engineer, max 2 days.

-- Don’t do: redesign streak UI (will not move rating).
+- Don’t do: redesign the streak UI (won’t move the rating).

-- “Notifications shame me, want them off without going into settings”
+- “Notifications shame me; I want them off without digging into settings.”

-- Fix this sprint: ship one-tap mute from notification.
+- Ship this sprint: one-tap mute from the notification itself.

 - Widget showing wrong data (8 reviews, 1.6 avg)